nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 {% include custom/section.warnbanner.html %}

-## Allergies and Adverse Reactions Content##
+## Allergies and Adverse Reactions Section Content##
-The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions such as:
+The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions, items in bold are subheadings and should be formatted as such in any html sent:

 <ul>
 <li><b>Causative agent</b> - The agent such as food, drug or substances that has caused or may cause an allergy, intolerance or adverse reaction in this patient.</li>